yusukebe/kitajs-html/README.md

    npm install @kitajs/html @kitajs/ts-html-plugin
    ```

-2. Configure your TypeScript project to transpile TSX/JSX into JavaScript.
-Update your
+2. Configure your TypeScript project to transpile TSX/JSX into JavaScript and using our
-   `tsconfig.json` file with the following settings:
+   [LSP Plugin](#editor-intellisense-and-cli-tool).
+Update your `tsconfig.json` file with
+   the following settings:

    ```jsonc
    // tsconfig.json